-MCD OUTCOME COMPONENT SCHOOL PLAN MCD OUTCOME Federal Requirement, District publications and forms are available Search and Serve 107th Street Elementary/Magnet School personnel will comply with the requirements of the Individuals with Disabilities Act, the Federal law, California law, District policies including the conditions of the Modified Consent Decree to ensure that "A free appropriate public education is available to children with disabilities residing in the State between the ages of three and 21, inclusive, including children with disabilities who have been suspended or expelled from school."
-107th Street Elementary/ Magnet School will implement the Individuals with Disabilities Act with efficacy using the guidelines found in the District's Special Education Policies and Procedures Manual.
-In order to identify students with disabilities the school will implement the following search and serve procedures: Distribute the Are You Puzzled by Your Child's Special Needs? brochure to every student (in the appropriate language) to take home at the beginning of each school 2.
+MCD OUTCOME COMPONENT SCHOOL PLAN Federal Requirement, District publications and forms are available Search and Serve Dr. Lawrence H. Moore Math, Science and Technology Academy personnel will comply with the requirements of the Individuals with Disabilities Act, the Federal law, California law, District policies including the conditions of the Modified Consent Decree to ensure that "A free appropriate public education is available to children with disabilities residing in the State between the ages of three and 21, inclusive, including children with disabilities who have been suspended or expelled from school."
+LHM MST ACADEMY will implement the Individuals with Disabilities Act with efficacy using the guidelines found in the District's Special Education Policies and Procedures Manual.
+In order to identify students with disabilities the school will implement the following search and serve procedures: Distribute the Are You Puzzled by Your Child's Special Needs? brochure to every student (in the appropriate language) to take home at the beginning of each school year.
 Students with disabilities, requiring special services, enrolling in the school are identified and promptly provided the appropriate services.
-The mechanism for implementing the procedure is the District's Student Enrollment Form that must be completed by parents at the time they are enrolling their child.
-Section 10-Special Services on the Student Enrollment asks five questions: If all questions in Section 10 are answered NO, further follow-up is not required, other then checking NO on question A(1) on the Special Services Follow-up Section of the form.
-If any question in Section 10 is answered YES, the Special Services Follow-up Section of the form must be completed to ensure that the student who requires special services is identified and promptly provided appropriate school programs and services.
-3. The school staff will have knowledge of the process and procedures for referring students who may require special services.
-School staff will participate in professional development designed to inform them of special education policies
+The mechanism for implementing the procedure is the District's Sudent Enrollment Form that must be completed by parents at the time they are enrolling their child.
+Section 10-Special Services on the Student Enrollment asks five questions: If all questions in Section 10 are answered NO, further follow-up is not required, other then checking NO on question A(1) on the Special Services Follow-up Section of the form must be completed to ensure that the student who requires special services.
+The school staff will have knowledge of the process and procedures for referring students who may require special services.
+School staff will participate in professional development designed to inform them of special education policies and procedures.